gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Cause Details

-Business depression, injudicious purchases of paper, and losses on investments in real estate
+Business depression and injudicious purchases of paper and investments in real estate led to insolvency and suspension.

 Newspaper Excerpt